JJaakson/hotel-website-backend-2020/InstallationGuide.md

             (sudo service gitlab-runner restart)

-Now it is needed to configure CI in gitlab and to do that the project has to have .gitlab-ci.yml file in projects root.
-This will build and test your project depending on how you configure it official guide https://docs.gitlab.com/ee/ci/yaml/ , but we used the given example and modified it.
+Now it is needed to configure CI in gitlab, and to do that, the project has to have .gitlab-ci.yml file in projects root.
+This will build and test your project, depending on how you configure it.
+Official guide https://docs.gitlab.com/ee/ci/yaml/ , we used the given example and modified it.

-Every time when the project pushed and this file is in the prject root and the runner is running it will execute pipeline and its configured jobs and if everything is done correctly the jobs will succeed and produce the builds on the servers runner.
+Every time when the project is pushed and this file is in the project root, and the runner is running, it will execute pipeline, its configured jobs and if everything is done correctly, the jobs will succeed and produce the builds on the servers runner.
 (For this project, both repositories back- and front-end have to be registered)
 For our project, we had a few set backs but everything went fine.